DissonantAU/bleatkan/README.md

 ---

 ## Releases
-The latest version is 0.5.0 currently a beta release.
+The latest version is 0.5.0 and currently a beta release.

 - Very much a Work in Progress - stable enough for general use but hasn't been fully tested.